 - Why Hepatitis B is not curable?

-- What is the main cause of hepatitis B?
+- What is the latest treatment for hepatitis B?

 - Can hepatitis B go away completely?